Study Abroad at Gonzaga

 Office of Undergraduate Admission

 At Gonzaga, we want our students to have global experiences.
 No matter your academic major, Gonzaga has over 60 different study abroad programs designed to challenge your perspective and bring you to a better understanding of our ever-connecting world.
-Over 60% of Gonzaga students study abroad during college, and we hope you do too!
+Gonzaga is ranked #11 in the nation for students studying abroad and we hope you choose to study abroad as well!
 Hear from three of our Admission Counselors about their study abroad experiences.

 Gonzaga provided me with the opportunity to study abroad for a semester in Cameroon, a French-speaking country in central Africa.
 I chose Cameroon for several reasons: